-- (i) a clear written statement of the examination's objectives indicating areas of greatest concern; - (ii) last two on-site examination reports where applicable; - (iii) quarterly off-site monitoring reports since the previous on-site examination; - (iv) the latest approved external audit report, including the management letter; - (v) exception reports and documentation on supervisory and enforcement actions, if any; - (vi) loan listing and list of non-performing loans for insiders; - (vii) correspondence with and potential changes in the SACCOS management; - (viii) economic information about the SACCOS market area(s); - (ix) additional procedures not covered in the manual, if necessary; and - (x) total number of hours needed to complete the examination, and the number of supervisors and the appropriate skill sets needed for the examination.
+- (i) a clear written statement of the inspection's objectives indicating areas of greatest concern. - (ii) last two on-site inspection reports where applicable. - (iii) quarterly off-site monitoring reports since the previous on-site inspection. - (iv) the latest approved external audit report, including the management letter. - (v) exception reports and documentation on inspector and enforcement actions, if any. - (vi) loan listing and list of non-performing loans for insiders. - (vii) correspondence with and potential changes in the SACCOS management. - (viii) economic information about the SACCOS market area(s). - (ix) additional procedures not covered in the manual, if necessary; and - (x) total number of hours needed to complete the inspection, and the number of inspectors and the appropriate skill sets needed for the inspection.